Symptom

 - Monitor the API calls to confirm if the problem still exists.

-- Contact Apigee Support and provide the
+- Contact Apigee Edge Support and provide the

 thread dumps, heap dump, and Message Processor logs